UWSEDS-aut17/groupby/docs/specs.md

 ## Use cases

-_Each use case should provide details about the interactions between the user and the system you are building.
-The responses provided by the user must be consistent with the user profile.
-For example, you should not expect a user who is a non-programmer to do python programming.
-A use case should specify a series of interactions between the user and the system to accomplish one of the elements of the problem statement.
-You should have at least 3 use cases._

 ### Summarize Facebook usage

 **Prerequisite:** User has downloaded their Facebook data and our script to the same directory, and has opened a Bash terminal there